JeffreyCA/lastfm-recently-played-readme/README.md

 # Last.fm Recently Played README
-Show off your recent Last.fm scrobbles on your GitHub profile README.
+Show your recent Last.fm scrobbles on your GitHub profile README.
 Powered by [Vercel](https://vercel.com).

 ## Getting Started
-Just add the following into your README and set the query parameter `username` to your Last.fm username.
+Just add the following into your README and set the query parameter `user` to your Last.fm username.

 ```md
 ![My scrobbles](https://lastfm-recently-played.vercel.app/api?user=JeffreyCA01)